upkie/upkie/README.md

 ## Installation

-Everything needed to develop for Upkie in Python lies in a single package:
+To code for Upkie in Python, just install:

 ```console
 pip install upkie
 ```

-Yes, it's as simple as that.
 This Python interface is already [fast enough](https://github.com/upkie/vulp#performance) for real-time control.
 If later on you want to optimize parts of your code, you can move them to C++ [spines](https://upkie.github.io/upkie/spines.html).

 ## Simulation